Binodlopchan100/github-repo/README.md

 # Demo

-this is a deno for github practices.
+this is a demo for github practices.